bytes-feuhs/bytes-feuhs.github.io/docs/about.md

 permalink: docs/about/
 background: '/assets/css/about.css?v='
 ---
-**BYTES**, or ***"Brilliant, Young, and Technology-Empowered Students,"*** is a local high school organization founded on July 18, 2024 by students for students.
+**BYTES**, or ***"Brilliant, Young, and Technology-Empowered Students,"*** is a local organization in [FEU High School](https://feuhighschool.edu.ph) and was founded on July 18, 2024 by students for students.
 It fosters an environment of innovation and collaboration, promotes technological literacy and excellence, and prepares us for future challenges.

 <br>